 - Allowing Zoom through the firewall is a step that could help you here.

-Today, we will go over what this error code really means, causes that trigger it, and how properly to deal with the situation.
+Today, we will go over what this error code means, the causes that trigger it, and how properly to deal with the situation.

-As a side note, we can also show you how to fix Zoom error code 1001 in case you also got this one as well while using the app.
+As a side note, we can also show you how to fix Zoom error code 1001 if you also got this one while using the app.

 What is error code 503 in Zoom?

 Error 5003 appears on your screen when the connection has failed.
 Thus, this issue will keep you from initiating video calls, rendering the app useless.
 Here are a few reasons you encounter the error on Zoom:

 - Server issues: In most cases, it’s a server issue responsible for the error code, and things are usually automatically up and running in a while.
 To verify whether the Zoom servers are facing an outage, check Downdetector or the official status page.

 - Conflicting apps: A third-party antivirus or firewall can often prevent Zoom from communicating through the servers, and as a result, you get Zoom error 5003.